Lobatus peruvianus: Distribution

 Lobatus peruvianus occurs along the benthic tropical coastal waters of the Eastern Pacific Ocean.
 Their distribution stretches across various countries and regions including the Gulf of California, Mexico, Pacific Panama, Nicaragua, Costa Rica, Ecuador, and Peru.
 These Peruvian Conchs are sand dwellers and are found in depths up to 130 feet.

 Description

 The shell of Lobatus peruvianus is large, ranging from 60–210 mm.
-It was originally described by William John Swainson in 1823, with him stating that the shell is "heavy, with a depressed spire, and a prominent tip".
+It was originally described by William Swainson in 1823, with him stating that the shell is "heavy, with a depressed spire, and a prominent tip".
 Like other species in the same genus, Lobatus peruvianuss outer lip is very pronounced and ornamental.
 The outside color of the shell falls into the tan and light brown range, sometimes also pink; while both the inner and outer lips are cream, pink, or white.
 While not much information is available regarding the Peruvian conch specifically, similar species in the same Genus have life spans of up to 40 years; while the majority live between 10 and 30 years.